picimako/intellij-inspections/article/13a-How-to-add-inspections-to-your-git-project/How-to-add-inspections-to-your-git-project.md

 !/.idea/inspectionProfiles
 ```

-the ignore all of its contents
+then ignore all of its contents

 ```
 /.idea/inspectionProfiles/*
 ```

-and finally include only the files needed to be a part of of the project, in this case only **Project_Default.xml**
+and finally include only the files needed to be a part of the project, in this case only **Project_Default.xml**

 ```
 !/.idea/inspectionProfiles/Project_Default.xml